PedroLopes/HoloLens-ElectricalMuscleStimulation/README.md

 1. HoloLens_Apps: the Unity3D apps that run in the HoloLens
 2. EMS_Server: The Unity3D app that behaves as a server and accepts commands from the HoloLens apps, and generates EMS messages for an EMS device (more on the type of devices below).
 3. Shared_Assets: Shared assets between both EMS_Server and running HoloLens Applications

-Also:

-* Documentation: notes, liability waiver, etc.
+* Extra documentation: notes, liability waiver, etc.

 ## Dependencies